Taking girls abroad

 - Complete the permission to plan form at least 9 to 18 months before you plan to travel.

-- Because of the risks of Covid-19, all planning forms need to be submitted to your country or region chief commissioner.
-Your county international advisor and county commissioner should be copied in.
+- Because of the risks of Covid-19, all planning forms need to be submitted to your country or region chief commissioner and country/region international adviser via your country/region office.
+Your county commissioner and county international advisor should be copied in for their information.

-- Wait until your plans have been approved before you continue with them.
-Once approved, your region international adviser will give you deadlines for planning, including when you need to give her the residential event notification (REN) form, risk assessment and Covid-19 checklist, itinerary, travel insurance details and emergency contact information.
+- Wait until your permission to plan form has been approved by your country/region chief commissioner and country/region international adviser before you continue.
+Once approved, your country/region international adviser will give you deadlines for planning, including when you need to send them and your country/region chief commissioner the residential event notification (REN) part 1 and 2 forms, risk assessment and Covid-19 checklist, itinerary, travel insurance details and emergency contact information.